control8r/midimonster-knowledge-base/source/index.rst

 Contributing
 ------------

-   If you like **MIDIMonster** and have found a usecase for it, we would be happy if you could share your experience and knowledge here!
+   If you like the **MIDIMonster** and have found a usecase for it, we would be happy if you could share your experience and knowledge here!
    Just create an article in our `Github repository <https://github.com/control8r/midimonster-knowledge-base>`_ and tell us all about your adventures and ideas!